 Under Mexican Law, your company will have to enter a proforma agreement, whereby any non-Mexican shareholder shall be deemed to agree to be bound by Mexican laws and not invoke the diplomatic protection of his government.

-We prepare these documents that spell out corporate governance, corporate purpose, duration of existence, domicile, capital stock provisions, management powers and special provisions for liquidation.
+We prepare the documents which detail the corporate governance, corporate purpose, duration of existence, domicile, capital stock provisions, management powers and special provisions for liquidation.

 In addition, you will need to decide how much capital will be subscribed, how the Board of Directors and officers will be appointed and what powers will be specifically granted to individuals.

-The statutes must be taken along with the permit from the Registration Office to a notary (notario publico) to formalise the incorporation and takes around 3 weeks.
+The statutes must be taken along with the permit from the Registration Office to a Notary (nNotario Publico) to formalise the incorporation.

-After the notary issues a notarial transcript, he usually handles registration with the Public Registry of Commerce (Registro Público de Comercio).
+After the Notary issues a notarial transcript, the registration is logged with the Registro Público de Comercio (Public Registry of Commerce).